wpendl99/.github/profile/webServices/dataServices/dataServices.md

 ## Keeping your keys out of your code

 You need to protect your credentials for connecting to your Mongo database.
 One common mistake is to check them into your code and then post it to a public GitHub repository.
-Instead you can read them from a secure location when your application executes.
+Instead you can read them from a location outside of your code when the application executes.
 One common way to do that is to read them from environment variables.
+The JavaScript `process.env` object provides access the environment.

 ```Javascript
 const userName = process.env.MONGOUSER;